zjhken/muslrust/README.md

 Second time around this will be quick, and you can even mix it with native `cargo build` calls without screwing with your cache.

-## Debugging on alpine
+## Debugging in blank containers
 If you are running a plain alpine/scratch container with your musl binary in there, then you might need to compile with debug symbols, and set `ENV RUST_BACKTRACE=full` in your `Dockerfile`.

-If that doesn't work (or fails to give you line numbers), try installing the `rust` package (via `apk`).
+In alpine, if even this doesn't work (or fails to give you line numbers), try installing the `rust` package (via `apk`).
 This should not be necessary anymore though!

-The sentry client seems to extract everything fine these days in a blank alpine container.
+For easily grabbing backtraces from rust docker apps; try adding [sentry](https://crates.io/crates/sentry).
+It seems to be able to grab backtraces regardless of compile options/evars.

 ## Using muslrust on CI
 Due to the current best compatibility with docker caching strategies, recommended CI is Circle.
 See [webapp-rs](https://github.com/clux/webapp-rs), [operator-rs](https://github.com/clux/operator-rs), or [raftcat](https://github.com/Babylonpartners/shipcat/tree/master/raftcat) for complete life-cycle rust cloud applications running in alpine containers built on CI (first two are demos, second one has more stuff).